 VIDEO RECIPE: Chocolate Peanut Butter Challah

-Challah is a great bread to make for first time yeast bread bakers, and the addition of Dark Chocolate Dreams peanut butter makes this version even tastier!
+Challah is a great bread to make for first time yeast bread bakers, and the addition of Peanut Butter & Co Dark Chocolate Dreams makes this version even tastier!
 Braiding the dough may seem daunting, but it’s actually super fun and easy.
 Also, leftover slices of challah are perfect for making French toast!

-Prep time: 30 minutes, plus two hours inactive
+- Prep Time:30 Minutes, plus 2 hours inactive

 1 package active dry yeast